 Dimensions: 12.6 x 11 x 8.9 inches | Materials: Plastic | Capacity: 34 ounces | Features: 15-bar pump pressure; semiautomatic 3-in-1 espresso maker, cappuccino maker and latte maker; automatic milk frother | Warranty: 1 year, limited | Price: $199.99

 Generally speaking, you get what you pay for.
 And the lightweight plastic construction and ho-hum industrial design of the Mr. Coffee Café Barista does reflect the lower end of the espresso machine category.
-Even so, the Café Barista delivers a solid value for a sub-$200, entry-level machine capable of steaming milk, pulling shots of espresso, and simplifying the process of making lattes and cappuccinos with an integrated milk container (the milk container must be stored in the refrigerator between use).
+Even so, the Café Barista delivers a solid value, making it one of the best espresso machines under $200.
+It's capable of steaming milk, pulling shots of espresso, and simplifying the process of making lattes and cappuccinos with an integrated milk container (the milk container must be stored in the refrigerator between use).
 You're better off upgrading to the DeLonghi Dedica listed above if espressos are your primary drink, but if dairy-laden lattes are your love, the Café Barista delivers frothed coffee beverages with user-friendly convenience.

 In taste testing, CNet found that the Mr. Coffee Café Barista's 15-bar pressure pump delivered inconsistent shots.
 Sometimes, this resulted in particularly "intense" pulls exhibiting "a few chocolate notes," while at other times, the pulls were weaker in potency.
 Richer, more chocolaty roasts benefit this machine.
 Still, considering that the step-up DeLonghi Dedica costs $100 more, those looking to satiate their latte fix on a budget might overlook this machine's shortcomings.
 (Mr. Coffee also now sells the One-Touch CoffeeHouse espresso maker, an upgrade with a higher-pressure pump and sturdier build, for $60 more.)